ezsystems/commerce-documentation/docs/guide/customers/customers_api/configuration_for_customer_data.md

 ## Default handling for VAT

-In configuration you can define VAT handling rules.
+You can define VAT handling rules in configuration.
 If `isPriceInclVat` is set to `true`, the customer always sees prices including VAT.
-For B2B shops the handling can be changed.
+For B2B shops, the handling can be changed.
 You can override the setting per customer if required (e.g. if the ERP provides this information per customer).
-In some cases the customer does not have to pay VAT at all (for example for shopping abroad).
+In some cases the customer does not have to pay VAT at all (for example, for shopping abroad).

 ``` yaml
 ses.customer_profile_data.isPriceInclVat: true